-Today there are hundreds of headsets on the market, but they main differences come down to the hosting functionality.
-They can be divided into two groups; higher-end models that are connected to a high performance PC, and those that hold a user’s smart phone and channel the VR experience via an app.
+Today there are hundreds of headsets on the market, but the main differences come down to the hosting functionality.
+They can be divided into two groups; higher-end models that are connected to a high-performance PC, and those that hold a user’s smartphone and channel the VR experience via an app.

 We decided to compile a top 5 list of VR headsets which covers all bases from cost to quality so you can better decide which VR headset solution is right for your needs.